CodeWithAbuBakr/gems-tool-outlook-addin/README.md

-# GEMS Tool – Government Entity Management and Change Submission for Outlook
+# GEMS Tool – Global Entity Management System - Change Request Tool

 ## Overview
-GEMS Tool is an Outlook Add-in designed to streamline the process of managing and submitting changes for government entities.
+GEMS Tool is an Outlook Add-in designed to streamline the process of managing and submitting changes for global entities.
 It provides a user-friendly interface to handle updates such as:
 - Director/Officer updates
 - Ownership transfers
 - Address changes